ethcatherders/EIPIP/All EIPIP Meetings/Meeting 011.md

  **11.1**        | Introduce EIP 2046 in a future AllCoreDevs call to be considered as an EFI.
 **11.2**        | Discuss an emergency communications checklist on the next EIPIP call.
-**11.3**        | Pooja to add Jaye Harill to the comms group in the Cat Herders **11.4**        | BFollow up with lightclient on his new validator and the rules.
+**11.3**        | Pooja to add Jaye Harill to the comms group in the Cat Herders **11.4**        | Follow up with lightclient on his new validator and the rules.
 **11.5**        | Read [this link](https://www.rfc-editor.org/about/independent/#:~:text=To%20post%20an%20Internet%2DDraft,%40rfc%2Deditor.org.) about independent submissions as part of the RFC before the next meeting.
 **11.6**       | James to write the precompile discussion item into a PR.
-**11.7**       | James to work on doing a document or a PR for the statuses to EIP 1 **11.8**       | Look at the Cat Herders to investigate the project board for the EIPIP repo.
+**11.7**       | James to work on doing a document or a PR for the statuses to EIP 1 **11.8**       | Investigate the Cat Herders repo to use the project board for tracking the EIPIP agenda items.
-**11.9**       | Figure out who has access to give Edson write access to the Cat Herders repo.
+**11.9**       | Figure out who has access to give Edson write access to the Cat Herders repo for the EIPIP project board.